jessetvogel/abstract-nonsense/ideas.md

+**Default / Core objects**

+- `Cat / Category` the category of categories, its category is itself.

+- `0, 1` the empty category and the category of one element.
+They are also denoted `True` and `False`.
+Any natural number $n \in \N$ should automatically be associated a category, but of course they cannot exist all by default due to not having infinite memory.

 ##### How to deal with Propositions?

 1. Treat propositions completely separately from categories, i.e. propositions are not objects in a category, but just objects of class Prop.